 Prior to the acquisition of Autocam Corporation ("Autocam") in 2014, Autocam's Brazilian subsidiary ("Autocam Brazil") received notification from the Brazilian tax authority regarding ICMS (state value added tax) tax credits claimed on intermediary materials (e.g., tooling and perishable items) used in the manufacturing process.
 The Brazilian tax authority notification disallowed state ICMS tax credits claimed on intermediary materials based on the argument that these items are not intrinsically related to the manufacturing processes.
-Autocam Brazil filed an administrative defense with the Brazilian tax authority arguing, among other matters, that it should qualify for an ICMS tax credit, contending that the intermediary materials are directly related to the manufacturing process.
+Autocam Brazil filed an administrative defense with the Brazilian tax authority arguing, among other matters, that it should qualify for an ICMS tax credit, contending that the intermediary materials are directly related to the manufacturing processe.

 We believe that we have substantial legal and factual defenses, and we plan to defend our interests in this matter vigorously.
 The matter encompasses several lawsuits filed with the Brazilian courts requesting declaratory actions that no tax is due or seeking a stay of execution on the collection of the tax.
 In 2018, we obtained a favorable decision in one of the declaratory actions for which the period for appeal has expired.
 We have filed actions in each court requesting dismissal of the matter based on the earlier court action.
 In May 2020, we received an unfavorable decision in one of the lawsuits, and as a result have recorded a liability to the Brazilian tax authorities and a receivable from the former shareholders of Autocam for the same amount.
 Although we anticipate a favorable resolution to the remaining matters, we can provide no assurances that we will be successful in achieving dismissal of all pending cases.
-The U.S. dollar amount that would be owed in the event of an unfavorable decision is subject to interest, penalties, and currency impacts and therefore is dependent on the timing of the decision.
+The U.S. dollar amount that would be owed in the event of an unfavorable decision.
 For the remaining open lawsuits, we currently believe the cumulative potential liability in the event of unfavorable decisions on all matters will be less than \$5.0 million, inclusive of interest and penalties.